josevnz/BashResources/README.md

 ## Wrap up

+We covered several online resources that will help you to become a better Bash programmer.
+For that keep in mind:
+* Learn basic concepts by looking at the online tutorials, but do always check the reference guide.
+They have the ultimate trust (well, almost always :-))
+* Avoid common mistakes by checking SpeelCheck and OWASP websites.
+You will thanks yourself later
+* Learn by example by looking how others solve common problems (in places like GitHub).
+But also be critic and if you find a bug, then contribute and report it or even better, submit a patch.
-We cover several online resources that will help you to become a better programmer.
-Do not forget also that practice is the best way to learn something, so go ahead and start writting a few scripts!
+* Do not forget that practice is the best way to learn something, so go ahead and start writting a few scripts!